Design Guidelines for Prompt Engineering Text-to-Image Generative Models: Experiment 1. Prompt Permutations

 \section{Experiment 1.
 Prompt Permutations}

-Before we tested any prompt, we wanted to know how many different permutations of that we would need to try to get a sense of what a prompt would return.
-For example, would prompting the model with "a woman in a Futurism style" lead to a significantly different generation than "a woman in a Futurist style", "a Futurist style woman", or "a woman.
+In language, there are many ways to say the same thing in different words.
+We wanted to understand the effect this in the context of text-to-image generation.
+Would users need to try many different permutations of the same prompt to get a sense of what a prompt would return, or would just one suffice?
+Additionally, would there be certain permutations of the prompt keywords that would lead to better generations and be the best way to word a prompt?
+For example, would prompting the model with "a woman in a Futurist style" lead to a significantly different generation than "a woman painted in a Futurist style", "woman with a Futurist style", or "a woman.
 Futurism style"?
-We wanted to know: \textbf{do different rephrasings of a prompt using the same keywords yield significantly different generations?}
+In this experiment, we wanted to rigorously examine the following question: \textbf{do different rephrasings of a prompt using the same keywords yield significantly different generations?}

-Our original hypothesis was that there would be no prompt permutation that would do significantly better or worse than the rest, because none of the rephrasings seemed to have significantly more meaning than the next.
+Our original hypothesis about this question was that there would be no prompt permutation that would do significantly better or worse than the rest, because none of the rephrasings seemed to have significantly more meaning than the next.